Skip to main content

 A summary of the overall health of all managed devices, calculated based on based on the highest severity of all events that are associated with each device, is displayed graphically in the Managed devices panel by default.

 • Healthy.
-Devices have no critical or warning events.
+All devices are powered on, online, and have no warning or critical events.

 Vulnerabilities